 Path to improved well being

 Antibiotics can only treat bacterial infections.
 This includes strep throat and urinary infections.
 Antibiotics cannot treat viruses.
 This includes colds, the flu, or mono (mononucleosis).
 Sometimes doctors prescribe an antibiotic to prevent an infection.
 Antibiotics are also used to treat some illnesses caused by parasites.

 - Don’t ask your doctor for an antibiotic for a virus.
 Ask what you can do to feel better and treat your symptoms.

 - Follow the daily dosing instructions.
 Take all the medicine as prescribed; don’t save any.
 This helps kill the infection completely.

-Wash your hands with soap and water before you eat and after you use the bathroom.
-Regular hand washing will help keep you healthy and reduce the need for antibiotics.
+- Wash your hands with soap and water before you eat and after you use the bathroom.
+This will help keep you healthy.
+It can reduce the need for antibiotics.